Knawat/interviews-challenges/DevOps-Mahmoud Almasri/README.md

+#DevOps Assignment
-This is a sample project regarding to the DevOps assigment, I'll suppose that we have kubrentese cluster up and running.
+This is a sample project regarding the DevOps assignment, I'll suppose that we have the Kubernetes cluster up and running.

 ##Create a [installation instructions For Knative Serving](https://knative.dev/docs/serving/samples/hello-world/helloworld-python/) service:
-This app needs Kubernetes with knative serving , and Docker intsalled.
+This app needs Kubernetes with knative serving, and Docker installed.
 [installation instructions For Knative Serving](https://knative.dev/docs/install/any-kubernetes-cluster/#installing-the-serving-component)

 To Test the app you can use: